Combined Degree Program

 Careers

 The use of interactive kiosks, 3D technology, mobile apps and the latest digital tools is growing as museums are integrating technology in all aspects of their operations.
 At the annual conference “Museums and the Web”, presentations on “user experience design in web museums”, “museum informatics” and “digital curation” are further uncovering this trend.
 Big data is a hot topic in information and museum fields, while conversations about usability, access to information, crowdsourcing, cloud computing, and digital preservation are gaining more attention in both areas.
-Finally, our students are also actively involved in social justice related matters such as fostering equity, diversity and inclusion through
+Finally, there is a growing involvement in social justice-related matters such as fostering equity, diversity and inclusion.

 back to the top